Terrängbil m/42 KP

-Terrängbil m/42 KP (tgb m/42 KP), meaning "terrain car m/42 KP" (Note: The name is formally "descriptive" and thus not spelled "capitalized" in the middle of a sentence.)
-(KP standing for Karosseri Pansar, "Coachwork Armour"), colloquially known as "KP-cars" (KP-bilar), was an early Swedish infantry fighting vehicle developed during World War II.
-At its core, it is a flatbed truck with 4 wheel drive for off-road driving, fitted with an armoured body elongated over and around the bed, with a troop transport compartment behind the cabin for a pansarskytte squad of 16.
+Terrängbil m/42 Karosseri Pansar (tgb m/42 KP; (Note: The name is formally "descriptive" and thus not "capitalized" within a sentence.) "terrain car, model 1942, coachwork armour"), colloquially known as "KP-cars" (KP-bilar), was an early Swedish infantry fighting vehicle developed during World War II.
+At its core, it is a flatbed truck with 4 wheel drive for off-road driving, fitted with an armoured body elongated over and around the bed, with a troop transport compartment behind the cabin for a armor infantry squad of 16.

-Due to the wheeled chassis and machine gun armament, the tgb m/42 KP is often called an armoured personnel carrier.
-This is terminologically incorrect, as the vehicle was purpose built as a first generation infantry fighting vehicle, intended to carry a designated pansarskytte squad in and out of battle, and during battle as a protected firing position, so called mounted combat, with the ability to off-load troops depending on the situation, so called dismounted combat, — see the Panzergrenadier-article for more information on this doctrine.

 Two base variants existed based on the chassis: a Scania-chassis-based variant, designated the "tgb m/42 SKP" (Scania KP), and a Volvo-chassis-based variant, designated the "tgb m/42 VKP" (Volvo KP).

 The tgb m/42 KP was replaced by the tracked pbv 301 as the main infantry fighting vehicle of the Swedish Army.